 How to calculate a common logarithm and inverse of common logarithm?

-To calculate the logarithm in Excel, just use the LOG function.
+To calculate the common logarithm of a number in Excel, use the LOG10 function.

 =LOG10(100) – result is 2